cantino/ideamachine/README.markdown

     RESULT    {A|SIZE} {PLANET_STATE} {PLANET_TYPE} {orbiting,drifting around} {a|STAR_TYPE}, {named,called} {NAME} in the {NAME} language.
     SIZE      {large,small,medium size,inconsequential}
     PLANET_TYPE   {brown,white,sub-brown} dwarf
-    ... see examples/planets/parts/planets.txt for the whole thing.
+    ... see <a href="https://github.com/iterationlabs/ideamachine/blob/master/examples/planets/parts/planets.txt">examples/planets/parts/planets.txt</a> for the whole thing.

 Possible results include:
     A large inhospitable double planet drifting around a photometric-standard star, named Muse'slo minor in the Hofuqa language.
     A medium size inhospitable Earth-type planet orbiting a blue supergiant star, named Manuseraslo I in the Dosera'mu language.

+This is flexible and recursive, use it to generate descriptions for your new game, to make your emails all slightly different, etc.

 ## Oh, also
 ...here are some possible names for a site based on the ideas example: